viper12590/CG2020/Weekly Workbooks/07 Lighting and Shading/README.md

 ### Task 7: Phong Shading
  <a href='07%20Phong%20Shading/slides/segment-1.pdf' target='_blank'> ![](../../resources/icons/slides.png) </a> <a href='07%20Phong%20Shading/audio/segment-1.mp4' target='_blank'> ![](../../resources/icons/audio.png) </a>

 Gouraud shading in fine, but it only goes so far in creating smoothly rendered model surfaces. _Phong shading_ is a more sophisticated approach that takes shading one step further (although it can only achieve this at the cost of additional computational overhead !).
 Take a look at the slides and audio narration above to gain an understanding of Phong Shading.
 Adapt your renderer to make use of this more sophisticated approach.

+Note that the audio narration makes reference to the concept of "bump maps" (which you may wish to explore in the assignment).
+We mention them here in order to link this concept into the discussion on Gouraud shading.

 #